j-c-williams/2450GroupD/Milestone 2/Design Document.md

 4. Retrieve the current value of the accumulator
 5. Store the accumulator value at the specified memory location
 6. Move to the next instruction (increment the pointer)

 Exceptions:

+- If an invalid memory location is provided, the system raises an IndexError with an appropriate error message

+**ADD command use case:**

+- Actor: The program
+- System: Memory management and accumulator
+- Goal: Successfully add a value stored at a given memory location to the value of the accumulator

+Steps:

+1. Parse function code ("+30" for ADD)
+2. Extract location from the last two digits of the word
+3. Validate the memory location:
+    If location is negative, raise an IndexError with message "Negative memory location: {location} is not allowed."
+    If location is out of bounds (>= len(words)), raise an IndexError with message "Memory location {location} is out of bounds."
+4. Retrieve the value from the specified memory location
+5. Add the retrieved value to the accumulator
+6. Handle overflow by taking the result modulo 10000 or making it negative as appropriate
+7. Move to the next instruction (increment the pointer)

+Exceptions:

+- If an invalid memory location is provided, the system raises an IndexError with an appropriate error message

+**SUBTRACT command use case:**

+- Actor: The program
+- System: Memory management and accumulator
+- Goal: Successfully subtract a value stored at a given memory location from the value of the accumulator

+Steps:

+1. Parse function code ("+31" for SUBTRACT)
+2. Extract location from the last two digits of the word
+3. Validate the memory location:
+    If location is negative, raise an IndexError with message "Negative memory location: {location} is not allowed."
+    If location is out of bounds (>= len(words)), raise an IndexError with message "Memory location {location} is out of bounds."
+4. Retrieve the value from the specified memory location
+5. Subtract the retrieved value from the accumulator
+6. Handle underflow by taking the result modulo 10000 or making it negative as appropriate
+7. Move to the next instruction (increment the pointer)

+Exceptions:

+- If an invalid memory location is provided, the system raises an IndexError with an appropriate error message **MULTIPLY command use case:**

+- Actor: The program
+- System: Memory management and accumulator
+- Goal: Successfully multiply the value of the accumulator by a value stored at a given memory location

+Steps:

+1. Parse function code ("+33" for MULTIPLY)
+2. Extract location from the last two digits of the word
+3. Validate the memory location:
+    If location is negative, raise an IndexError with message "Negative memory location: {location} is not allowed."
+    If location is out of bounds (>= len(words)), raise an IndexError with message "Memory location {location} is out of bounds."
+4. Retrieve the value from the specified memory location
+5. Multiply the accumulator by the retrieved value
+6. Handle overflow by taking the result modulo 10000 or making it negative as appropriate
+7. Move to the next instruction (increment the pointer)

+Exceptions: